geojeff/busser/README.md

 Support for Coffeescript programming of SproutCore will be explored and developed as a primary focus after the dust settles on other roadmap items.
-Waiter was written in Coffeescript as an exploration to learn the language and to test its viability.
+Busser was written in Coffeescript as an exploration to learn the language and to test its viability.
 This experience has been so favorable that an expansion for support of Coffeescript programming for SproutCore development is a goal.